Definition: the meaning of Millennials

 The Millennial generation has grown up in the age of Internet and mobile technologies.
 Millennials are digitally fluent and have new expectations for what a luxury brand should deliver, especially in terms of omnichannel experience.

 Millennials are fast becoming the most valuable luxury consumer segment.
-Together with the younger Generation Z consumers, Millennials are indeed making up more 40% of all luxury spending and generated 100% of the global luxury growth in 2019.
+Together with the younger Generation Z consumers, Millennials are indeed making up more 40% of all luxury spending and generated 100% of the global luxury growth.

 Why luxury brands are focusing on their Millennial consumers?

 Luxury brands are very focused on their affluent Millennial consumers because of the long-term potential they represent.
 An industry once dominated by middle-aged high-net-worth shoppers is now seeing a new generation of young and affluent consumers: Millennials are the growth engine of the luxury industry and the new power purchasers.

 Bain & Company predicts that Millennials and Gen Z will account for nearly half of the total luxury goods sales by 2025, bringing the value of the global luxury industry to €290 billion ($356 billion).

 The stakes are high for luxury brands which need to transform their traditional business model to accommodate the values and expectations of this younger affluent generation.